 Extensive knowledge of GST system of India comprising applicability, documentation, items categorized under new tax rates, GST bill, GST rates, registration, calculation, comparison between GST and previous system, HSN codes and the importance

-GST is the short form of Goods and Services Tax which is an indirect tax levied on consumer products and services.
+GST is the short form of Goods and Services Tax.
+It is an indirect tax levied on consumer products and services.
 It has been a great reform on the tax system of India.
-In order to eliminate the tax over tax on goods and services, it is introduced.
+In order to eliminate the tax over tax on goods and services, it is introduced..

 What is GST?

-Taxes that are paid directly by person to the government when transactions made on income, property come under direct taxes.
+Taxes that are paid directly by a person to the government when transactions are made on income and property, comes under direct taxes.

-Taxes which are charged on purchase of goods and on the services made come under Indirect taxes.
+Taxes which are charged on purchase of goods and on the services made, comes under Indirect taxes.
 These are collected through the intermediaries (End supplier).
 When a purchase or service is made, some amount of tax will be added and collected along with the cost.
 Then this tax is paid to the government.
-Here we don’t pay directly in person.
+Here, we don’t pay directly in person.

 Examples of indirect taxes are Excise duty, Service Tax, VAT, Entry Tax, Luxury Tax, Entertainment Tax and CST.

 GST is a collective tax embracing all the central and state based indirect taxes.
-So it is rather welcomed by the majority.
-Introduction of GST have no impact on the Direct taxes, deals only with the Indirect taxes.
+So, it is rather welcomed by the majority.
+Introduction of GST have no impact on the Direct taxes, as it deals only with the Indirect taxes.

-GST implemented to achieve the concept of single nation-single tax regime.
-And also to eradicate paying of many taxes levied on a single product when it undergoes value addition.
+GST is implemented to achieve the concept of single nation-single tax regime.
+And also, to eradicate paying of many taxes levied on a single product when it undergoes value addition, GST is introduced.

 Why GST Important?

-GST system is a good reform of the tax system of India thereby paves way for the economic development of the country.
-When a product is made and sold to a consumer, he is going to pay its cost along with the burden of various taxes.
+The GST system is a major reform in the tax system of India and thereby paves way for the economic development of the country.
+When a product is made and sold to a consumer, he has to pay its cost along with various tax burdens.

-As the product undergo various stages to become a final product that from the procurement of raw materials, production, distribution, addition of value, retailing it also undergoes taxation on its every stage.
-This is said as Tax on Tax burden.
+As the product undergoes various stages to become a final product, that from the procurement of raw materials, production, distribution, addition of value and retailing, it also undergoes taxation on its every stage.
+This is termed as Tax on Tax burden.
 And the taxation process will continue till the product reaches the consumer.
-So for a single purchase one had to pay much tax.
+So, for a single purchase one had to pay multiple taxes.

 For example, if we buy coconut oil, taxation process starts from the collection of raw coconut.
 While purchasing raw coconut, the manufacturer buys it for some cost.
-From the raw coconut, he extracts the oil, distribute it with the price Rs.10 with tax.
+From the raw coconut, he extracts the oil and distributes it for the price of Rs.10 with tax.
 Say for example Rs.2.
-So the total here is Rs.12 along with tax.
-Then the distributer sells it to another person with profit Rs.1 again adds the tax say for Rs.2, so the cost becomes Rs.15.
-Here the buyer adds some value to it, sell it with profit Rs.1 and tax Rs.2 to a retailer.
-Now it cost Rs.18.
-So when a consumer buys the coconut oil he would have to pay much tax which ends in high cost of the product.
+So, the total here is Rs.12 along with the tax.
+Then the distributor sells it to another person with the profit of Rs.1 again and adds the tax, say for Rs.2, so the cost becomes Rs.15.
+Here the buyer adds some value to it, sells it with the profit of Rs.1 and tax of Rs.2 to a retailer.
+Now it costs Rs.18.
+So, when a consumer buys the coconut oil, he would have to pay much tax which results in high cost of the product.

 What is CGST, SGST & IGST?

-CGST means Central GST is nothing but the place where the central government can collect tax.
+CGST means Central GST in which the taxes are levied by the central government.
 It comes under the act of Central goods and services act, 2016.
 This gives revenue for the central government.
 All the central government based taxes subsumed under this.

-GST levied only on 50 percent of the consumer products.
+GST is levied only on 50% of the consumer products.
 Some products are exempted from this tax.

 How the tax rates are?